VirtusLab/git-machete/README.md

 sudo apt-get install -y python3-git-machete
 ```

+### Using rpm (Fedora/RHEL/CentOS/openSUSE...)

+Download the rpm package from the [latest release](https://github.com/VirtusLab/git-machete/releases/latest)
+and install either by opening it in your desktop environment or with `rpm -i git-machete-*.noarch.rpm`.

 ### Using AUR (Arch Linux)

 Install the AUR package [git-machete](https://aur.archlinux.org/packages/git-machete) using an AUR helper of your preference.